jaeyk/comp_thinking_social_science/docs/01_intro.md

 - Naming matters

-  - When naming files:
+  - When naming files, remember the following three rules:
-      - Don't use special characters.
-(Spaces make filenames awkward in the console/command-line.)
+      - Machine readable (avoid spaces, punctuation, periods, and any other special characters except _ and -)
-      - Don't capitalize.
-(UNIX is case sensitive.)
+      - Human readable (should be meaningful.
+No text1, image1, etc.,)
-      - Numbering them if files should be run in an order.
+      - Ordering (e.g., 01, 02, 03,  ... )

 ```r